by Marcelo Guimaraes – Founder & Owner of Discover Scandinavia Tours

 WHERE TO STAY

 It will take you a lot of driving to get there from Oslo or Bergen, so let’s look at alternatives.
 A rather popular option is the town of Odda, right outside the Folgefonna National Park.
 You will find a number of hotels and guesthouses there.
 About 1 hour south of Odda you will find a hotel I very much like, the historic Energihotellet, in Nesflaten.
 Their concept is quite interesting: a minimalistic type of accommodation with outstanding food, where the nature outside your room provides the paintings on the walls (windows, really).
-It is actually an overnight base in our Be a Norwegian for 10 Days, South Norway.
 About 45 min northwest of Odda you will find Jondal, home to the brand-new, boutique, design hotel Hardanger House (their website is in Norwegian only… but we talk to them).
 A little farther out, under 1.5 hours northeast of Odda, you will find another one of my favorite historic hotels in the area: the upscale Brakanes Hotel, in Ulvik.

 NOTE: since we are talking about glaciers in Norway, it is imperative that I mention the outstanding Glacier Museum, in Fjærland, Vestland county.
 I confess that I did not expect much when I visited it in 2018, but I found myself quite impressed by the interactive displays I saw in there.
 Of particular relevance is how they demonstrate the devastating effects of climate change on many glaciers, along with all the ecosystems they affect and support.
 The building itself is quite fascinating and I highly recommend the attraction for travelers of all ages.

 In closing, I hope this article eliminated any of your doubts about having some glacial fun, perhaps in the near future.
 The array of experiences, beauty and locations available is quite large and I am sure we can find the perfect combination just for you.